 - Provides emergency power to home medical devices

 - Keeps your HVAC system running and your home comfortable

 - Eliminates the worry of frozen pipes

-Read more about the benefits of a whole house generator here!
+Read more about our whole house generators here!

 Get a Whole House Generator from Jennings Heating and Cooling

 If you’re interested in adding a whole house generator to your home but you’re not sure where to start, contact the experts at Jennings Heating and Cooling.
-Our team will be happy to help you find the right size generator that suits your home’s needs.
+Our team will be happy to help you find the right size generator in stock and that suits your home’s needs.